 These are all elements in defining your financial model which is at the core of your business model.
 The fundamental importance of Finance is reflected in the Business Model Lean Canvas – with Revenue Streams and Cost Structure being two of the key key business blocks of the business model canvas as per figure below.

-‘Implementing your business plan will cost twice as much as you think and probably take twice as long as projected in your business plan’.
+‘Implementing your business plan will probably cost twice as much as you think and take twice as long as projected in your business plan’.

 In any event, you will need to plan your own personal budget based on the projected salary that can be paid by your business.
 It is ok to forego salary from a startup for a short while, but long term this is not sustainable.
 If your business can not pay you a competitive salary then this reflects on the viability of the business over the longer term.
 In this regard, I often suggest to people that they set up as a Sole Trader as this can offer flexibility over the short to medium term.
 I know of several people who followed their dreams and set up their business as a Sole Trader and then easily moved back into the mainstream employment market after a few years when the reality of running their own business and the opportunity cost involved became evident (one got an offer that he could not refuse!).